 Covering Outstanding Debts

 Most single Australians carry some form of debt - car loans, personal loans, credit cards, or a mortgage.
-Life insurance ensures these are paid without consuming your estate.
+Life insurance ensures these are paid without consuming your entire estate.

-• Mortgage debt is the largest liability for many single homeowners
+• Mortgage debt is the largest liability for many single homeowners in Australia

 • Life cover sized to your debts ensures your assets pass to your chosen beneficiaries